 While being autistic brings many good things, it also means that certain difficulties are more common.
 Social mistakes are part of the territory.
-Autistic people may forget to look for initiation badges, interrupt, talk too much or too little, ask too many questions, or mis-gender you, all without any intention to offend.
+Autistic people may forget to look for initiation badges, interrupt, talk too much or too little, ask too many questions, or use the wrong pronouns, all without any intention to offend.